ghabxph/concater/README.md

 # concater
-Easily concatenates local files and from remote files.
+Easily downloads concatenates remote and local files into one single file.

 ####To use concater, you need to create a json file first that has a format like this: